running training plan

 5k in under 25 minutes Training Plan

-Reading time: 10 minutes Breaking 25 minutes for 5k Who is this training plan for?
-It’s for anyone who is keen to run under 25 minutes for 5k.
-Of course, this covers a wide range of runners; for exa ... read more
+Reading time: 10 minutes How to run 25 minutes for 5k Who is this training plan for?
+It’s for anyone who is keen to run under 25 minutes for 5k and wants a sub 25 minute 5k training plan.
+Of course, ... read more

 Top Four Reasons Why Diets Fail